ChiSym/pygen/README.md

 A DML generative function automatically constructs its own `torch.nn.Module` that has as children all PyTorch modules ever invoked during a traced execution of the generative function, that is accessible via the `get_torch_nn_module()` method.

 The address namespace is hierarchical.
 You can invoke another DML generative function using the special `pygen.dml.lang.inline` constant as the address after `@` to 'inline' the trace and not introduce a new address namespace for the call.

-Currently, the only implementation of a choice dictionary is `MutableChoiceTrie`.
+Currently, the only implementation of the choice trie interface is `MutableChoiceTrie`.

 Automatic differentiation works through arguments and return-values of generative functions that are `torch.Tensor`s, Python `list`s, Python `dict`s, Python `tuple`s, and compositions of these, as well as user-registered compound data types.